dalefugier/Rockfish/README.md

 ### Notes

-The sample does not address concurrency.
-Any additions that provide access to the one and only Rhino document will need to do this.
+The sample WCF Service instance is multi-threaded.
+But Rhino is not.
+You need to keep this in mind when adding functionality to the service.